 Genus Fargesia

 One of the more exceptional groups of bamboo, Fargesia are dense clumpers but some of the most cold-hardy of any species.
-In a temperate climate they are something of a gardener’s delight.
-Can can withstand deep freezes without growing invasive.
+In temperate climates, they are something of a gardener’s delight.
+They can withstand deep freezes without growing invasive.
 And many species also have colorful culms of powdery blue or burgundy-pink.

 Genus Indocalamus